supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     ![](media/azurearc-connected.png "Lab Environment")

-### Create a custom location on the Azure Arc-enabled Kubernetes cluster
+### Task 3: Create a custom location on the Azure Arc-enabled Kubernetes cluster

    Custom Locations provides administrators a way to deploy Azure Arc data services and other Azure Arc-enabled services to their locations, similar to Azure locations.